-where $\delta=\frac{1}{4}$.
-Notice that the optimal policy for the MDP instance parametrized by $\bm{v}$ is taking the action that maximizes the probability to reach $s_1$, which is equivalent to taking the action such that its corresponding vector $\bm a$ satisfies $\text{sgn}(\bm a_i)=\text{sgn}(\bm v_i), \forall i\in[d-3]$.
-Furthermore, it can be verified that the above MDP instance is indeed a linear MDP, by setting:

-\begin{remark} Note that the above parameters violate the normalization assumption in Def.~\ref{def:linear_mdp}, but it is straightforward to normalize them.
-We ignore the additional rescaling to clarify the presentation. \end{remark} After constructing the ensemble of hard instances, we can derive the minimax regret lower bound for stationary linear MDP.
-For the detailed proof, please refer to Appendix~\ref{sec:proof_reg_lb}.

-Based on Thm.~\ref{thm:reg_lb_stationary}, we can derive the dynamic regret lower bound for nonstationary linear MDP \begin{theorem} For any algorithm, the dynamic regret is at least $\Omega(B^{1/3}d^{2/3}H^{1/3}T^{2/3})$ for one nonstationary linear MDP instance, if $d\geq 4$, $64(d-3)^2H$. \end{theorem} \begin{sproof} The construction of the lower bound instance is based on the construction used in Thm.~\ref{thm:reg_lb_stationary}.
+For the homogeneous setting, the minimax dynamic regret lower bound is the following. \begin{theorem} For any algorithm, the dynamic regret is at least $\Omega(B^{1/3}d^{2/3}H^{1/3}T^{2/3})$ for one nonstationary homogeneous linear MDP instance, if $d\geq 4$, $T\geq 64(d-3)^2H$. \end{theorem} \begin{sproof} The construction of the lower bound instance is based on the construction used in Theorem~\ref{thm:reg_lb_stationary} in Appendix~\ref{sec:proof_reg_lb}.
 Nature divides the whole time horizon into $\lceil\frac{K}{N}\rceil$ intervals of equal length $N$ episodes (the last episode may be shorter).
 For each interval, nature initiates a new stationary linear MDP parametrized by $\bm{v}$, which is drawn from a set $\{\pm\sqrt{d-3}/{\sqrt{N}}\}^{d-3}$.
 Note that nature chooses the parameters for the linear MDP for each interval only depending on the learner's policy, and the worst-case regret for each interval is at least $\Omega(d\sqrt{H^2N})$.
 Since there are at least $\lceil\frac{K}{N}\rceil-1$ intervals, the total regret is at least $\Omega(d\sqrt{H^2K^2}N^{-1/2})$.
-By checking the total variation budget $B$, we can obtain the lower bound for $L$, which is $\Omega(B^{-2/3}d^{2/3}K^{2/3})$.
+By checking the total variation budget $B$, we can obtain the lower bound for $N$, which is $\Omega(B^{-2/3}d^{2/3}K^{2/3})$.
 Then we can obtain the desired regret lower bound.
 For the detailed proof, please refer to Appendix~\ref{sec:proof_reg_lb}. \end{sproof}